Onemanwolf/visual-studio-2019/docs/one-gettting-started-visual-studio-2019.md

 Debug: Highlight and navigate to specific values, optimize memory use, and take automatic snapshots of your application's execution.
 For a complete list of everything that's new in this version, see the release notes.

+## Cloud-first workflow

+Something you'll notice when you open Visual Studio 2019 is its new start window.

 ## Create New Project
 [Getting Started](https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/?view=vs-2019)